sveltejs/language-tools/packages/svelte-check/README.md

 #### TypeScript 7 supports

-TypeScript 7 support currently requires `--tsgo` or `--tsgo-experimental-api` flag.
+TypeScript 7 support currently requires the `--tsgo` or `--tsgo-experimental-api` flag.
 You need to install both TypeScript 7 and TypeScript 6.

-You can setup both version with npm alias
+You can setup both version with an npm alias:

 ```sh
 npm install --save-dev typescript@~6 typescript-7@npm:typescript@7